jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vulnerabilities they expose, and often discuss in forums on the deep and dark web, can be exploited by black hat actors.
 39
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 The vast majority of remote incidents in 2023 were long\-range long\-range short\-range
 NEARLY ALL ATTACKS CONTINUE
 TO BE EXECUTED REMOTELY
-Most automotive cyber attacks can be divided into two main categories: remote attackswhich can be short\-range (e.g man\-in\-the middle attack) or long\-range (e.g API\-based attack)and physical attacks, which require a physical connection to the vehicle (e.g OBD port).
+Most automotive cyber attacks can be divided into two main categories: remote attacks—which can be short\-range (e.g., man\-in\-the middle attack) or long\-range (e.g., API\-based attack)—and physical attacks, which require a physical connection to the vehicle (e.g., OBD port).
-Remote attacks rely on network connectivity (e.g Wi\-Fi, Bluetooth,
+Remote attacks rely on network connectivity (e.g., Wi\-Fi, Bluetooth,
-345G networks), and have the
-potential to impact numerous
+3/4/5G networks), and have the potential to impact numerous vehicles simultaneously.
-vehicles simultaneously.
-Remote attacks have consistently outnumbered physical attacks since 2010, and they continue to growaccounting for 89% of all attacks between 2010 and 2023, and 95% in 2023\.
+Remote attacks have consistently outnumbered physical attacks since 2010, and they continue to grow—accounting for 89% of all attacks between 2010 and 2023, and 95% in 2023\.
 The vast majority of remote attacks in 2023 were long\-range attacks (85%).
 The percentage of long\-range attacks has increased, rising from 70% in 2022, as a result of the adoption of connectivity